tomoversluizen/dotfiles/README.md

 I find this a convenient and quick way to switch between branches.

 ### Prompt
 I wanted to have a simple and logical prompt for my terminal.

+First of all, I have used `nano .bash_profile` to edit the my prompt.

 I have used the following code:
 `parse_git_branch() {
      git branch 2> /dev/null | sed -e '/^[^*]/d' -e 's/* \(.*\)/ (\1)/'
 }